 Many organizations have private Chrome web apps, such as a Chrome extension that is a bookmark app to their HR system or Finance system.
-Chrome customers using Google Apps for Work or Education can use the Chrome Web Store to host private apps restricted only to their users or people who you share a direct link to the app with.
+Chrome customers using G Suite or Education can use the Chrome Web Store to host private apps restricted only to their users or people who you share a direct link to the app with.
 Users from the same Chrome domain will see their organization's private apps in a private collection in the Chrome Web Store.

 Administrators can choose which users they want to be able to publish private apps for their organization by clicking this checkbox in the Admin console under Device management > Chrome management > User settings > Chrome Web Store Permissions.